Lokilife/Learning/readme.md

 ## List
 - [Rust Snake](/rust-snake/) - Just a CLI snake written in Rust.
 I was just getting familiar with Rust and its features.
 - [C++ OpenGL 3.3 Sprite Render](/cpp-opengl-33-sprite-render) - Simple rendering implemented in C++ and OpenGL 3.3 for drawing sprites
+- [Hoar OS](/hoar/) - Very basic kernel written in Rust: GDT, IDT, PIC, but no processes or even interactive shell

 ## License
 [DO WHAT THE FUCK YOU WANT TO](LICESE)